 A straw bag is one of the items that definitely sum up the French Riviera look.
 There’s something about a straw bag that instantly signals summer, whether it’s a raffia tote, a jute basket, a rattan crossbody bag, or even a market basket bag.
 And when I see wicker, raffia, or straw bag, glamorous images of the French Riviera (la Côte d’Azur) immediately come to my mind.

 If in the past, this bag has been traditionally reserved just for the beach, in recent years, the straw bag has made a comeback and is now considered a must-have summer accessory.
 I usually wear a straw shopper bag in summer.
 I’ve had a few different styles over the years, but my two favorites are the Sézane Gaby weaved bag and this jute basket bag.
 Also, I really love this inexpensive classic French silhouette from Etsy.
-For more, check out my selection of the 16 loveliest straw bags to shop this summer.

 The key here is elegance, so don’t go overboard with the accessories.
 A single white dress paired with a hat and sunglasses works wonderfully.
 Before you start your sunglasses hunt, you should first determine the right style for your face.
 Once you know what you’re looking for, you can consider more trend-driven pairs in similar shapes.

 Personally, I do think Celine Cat Eye Sunglasses will help add chich accents to any of your looks.
 If you don’t have the budget, the Air Heart Sunglasses by Le Specs (only $69) is a great and cheaper alternative.
 Also, this year I love the shape of the Balenciaga Dynasty vintage-inspired oval sunglasses.
-Finally, if you don’t know where to shop stylish sunglasses on a budget, I really recommend the French brand Jimmy Fairly (my favorites are the Maya).
+Finally, if you don’t know where to shop for stylish sunglasses on a budget, I really recommend the French brand Jimmy Fairly (my favorites are the Maya).